ioccc-src/winner/bugs.md

 ### Source code: [1992/lush/lush.c](%%REPO_URL%%/1992/lush/lush.c)
 ### Information: [1992/lush/index.html](1992/lush/index.html)

-We used a patch from [Yusuke Endoh](authors.html#Yusuke_Endoh) to get this to work but it only works with gcc.
-Cody removed the warnings of `gets()` and provided a script to run the entry properly.
+This was fixed but it only properly works with gcc; it was also changed to use `fgets()` instead of `gets()` and a script was provided to run the entry properly.
+Nonetheless it will only work with gcc.

 Unfortunately due to the way the entry works and the fact that other compilers like clang have different warnings and errors this simply does not work with them.

-Some tips from Cody:
+Some tips:

 This entry relies on specific compiler warnings.
 With gcc it will look something
 like: